painterspirit/pagarme-js/README.md

 }
 ```

-The downside of this approach is that you need to handle errors using try/catch.
+The downside to this approach is that you need to handle errors using try/catch.

-Pagar.me authorizes clients in various fashions.
+Pagar.me authorizes clients in various forms.
 This library handles all
 available authentication strategies:

 #### Using API key: